-- Weekly celebration of good attendance in assemblies - Work closely with parents to support regular attendance for example, communicating early about issues and acknowledging positive improvements. - An attendance notice board which is visible for all parents and staff. - ➤ Work closely with parents, who's children's attendance has fallen below 90% - Children have an attendance target on their My Plans due to the impact that this has on their learning.
+- > Weekly celebration of good attendance in assemblies - Work closely with parents to support regular attendance for example, communicating early about issues and acknowledging positive improvements. - > An attendance notice board which is visible for all parents and staff. - Termly Attendance Bulletin to communicate with parents the importance of good school attendance and to promote positive attitudes towards attendance to the school community - ➢ Work closely with parents/carers where children's attendance has fallen below 90% - Children have an attendance target on their My Plans due to the impact that this has on their learning.